What Are Heterosexual Men's HIV Prevention Needs?

-7. Sandman D, Simantov E, An C. O .
+7. Sandman D, Simantov E, An C. O ut of Touch: American Men and the Health Care System .
 Published by The Commonwealth Fund.
 March 2000.

 8. Fichtner RR, Wolitski RJ, Johnson WD, et al. Influence of perceived and assessed risk on STD clinic clients' acceptance of HIV testing, return for test results, and HIV serostatus.
 Psychology, Health & Medicine.
 1996;1:83-98.

 9. Israelski D, Gore-Felton G, Wood MJ, et al. Factors associated with keeping medical appointments in a public health AIDS clinic.
 Presented at the 8th International AIDS Conference, Durban, South Africa.
 Abst# WePeD4570.

 10. Carter JA, McNair LD, Corbin WR.
 Gender differences related to heterosexual condom use: the influence of negotiation styles .
 Journal of Sex & Marital Therapy.
 1999;25:217-225.